 Hundreds of kids in one community were missing out on the breakfast offered at school — and Superintendent Lori Villanueva knew she had to do something about it.
-So, she reached out to No Kid Hungry, and what came out of the partnership was “100% worth it.”
+So, she reached out to No Kid Hungry, and what came out of the partnership was a real blessing.

 They started serving breakfast in the classroom during normal school hours, and the results were dramatic.
 More than 1,300 kids ate school breakfast on the first day — compared to the 345 who were doing so before the program was implemented.